-Pain at night or pain not improving with therapy after 4 weeks are red flags.
-Pain radiating down the arm or up to the neck or to the back are also worrisome for injuries not just in the shoulder but sometimes of the neck.
-These injuries need to be worked up with careful physical exams, x-rays and MRIs.
-A full tear of the rotator cuff often will present with night pain, since when you roll over you push the arm up into the socket through the rotator cuff tear.
-Pain radiating down the arm or up to the neck can sometimes be from the discs in the neck or the nerves at the front of the shoulder called the brachial plexus.
-Instability of the shoulder, with the shoulder popping in or out of the joint is another area that is best treated with early repair of the torn ligaments.
+Pain at night or pain not improving with therapy after four weeks are red flags.
+Pain radiating down the arm or up to the neck or to the back is also worrisome, and may indicate injuries not just of the shoulder but sometimes of the neck.
+It can originate in the discs in the neck or in the nerves at the front of the shoulder called the brachial plexus.
+These injuries need to be worked up with careful physical exams, X-rays, and MRIs.
+Instability of the shoulder, with the shoulder popping in or out of the joint, is another area best treated with early repair of the torn ligaments.

-Fortunately most of the torn tissue problems in the shoulder can be repaired under a local block with an arthroscope as an outpatient procedure.
-Only the severe arthritis cases require bionic replacement.
-The biologic treatments of anabolic stimulation of the tissues with injections, exercise, physical therapy and activity coaching are becoming more effective, more targeted and more widespread.
+Diagnose and treat early.
+Fortunately, most of the torn tissue problems in the shoulder can be repaired under a local block with an arthroscope as an outpatient procedure.
+Only the most severe arthritis cases require bionic (artificial) replacement.
+Biologic treatments using anabolic stimulation of the tissues with injections, exercise, physical therapy, and activity coaching are becoming more effective, more targeted, and more widespread.
 The key is to treat them early before full tearing of tissues leads to disability.